Marion, Virginia: History

 Marion College, a two-year Lutheran women's college, operated from 1873 to 1967.
-Marion College, constructed in 1968 and named in honor of Francis Marion, is a residence hall at Roanoke College.
+Marion Hall, constructed in 1968 and named in honor of Francis Marion, is a residence hall at Roanoke College.

+Marion is also home to Southwestern Virginia Mental Health Institute, continuously operational since May 1887.

+In December 1864, during the Civil War, it was the site of the Battle of Marion.

 Marion is the birthplace of the soft drink Mountain Dew.
 Although Mountain Dew was first marketed under that name in Knoxville, TN, the original soft drink's formula changed drastically from Knoxville's formula to the syrup mixture that constitutes today's drink, which is Marion's version.
 In 1961, the rights to Mountain Dew were purchased by the Marion-based Tip Corporation.
 The Mountain Dew flavor was reworked by Marion resident William H. "Bill" Jones.
 Due to the success of the revised formulation, the Pepsi Corporation purchased the Tip Corporation in 1964.
 Marion also hosted the Mountain Dew Festival for more than 50 years.

+The Emory and Henry College School of Health Sciences was established in 2014.

 Back of the Dragon, a segment of SR16 popular among motorcycle and sports car enthusiasts for its sharp turns and scenic overlooks, begins in Marion, Virginia.

+Marion's Park Place Drive-In Theatre, originally constructed in 1954, was named the eighth best drive-in in the United States by USA Today in May 2024.

 R. T. Greer and Company, Henderson Building, Hotel Lincoln, Hungry Mother State Park Historic District, Lincoln Theatre, Marion Historic District, Marion Male Academy, Norfolk & Western Railway Depot, Preston House, and the Abijah Thomas House are listed on the National Register of Historic Places.

+In late September 2024, the town suffered from flooding and destruction from the impacts of Hurricane Helene.